sharif-sarkar/LinkedIn_Scraper/README.md

-# Adya AI — LinkedIn Mention Scraper
+# Adya AI - LinkedIn Mention Scraper

-A React app that tracks official LinkedIn mentions of **Adya AI** and **Shayak Mazumder** from the last 6 months.
+A React app that tracks official LinkedIn mentions of **Adya AI** from the last 6 months.
 It uses the Apify scraping API to search LinkedIn and filters results to only posts where someone used the official clickable company/profile tag — not just plain-text uses of the word "adya".

 ---